+HKBU - COMP7015 Artificial Intelligence

+Final Project Report

 Predicting First Day of IPO Stock Return Using XGBoost

 Abstract

 Machine Learning has been adopted long in finance and the area of stock trading.
-Models are trained to identify technical indicators, optimise portfolio diversification and build automated trading system.
+Models can be trained to identify technical indicators, optimise portfolio diversification and build automated trading system.
 First day of IPO stock return is one of the market anomalies being studied by researchers.
 Pricing of IPO stock is an arena between the management of the listing issuer, stock underwriters which then sell the shares to investors.
 The outcome of the subscription price is often thought to deviate from the true market value, which can be reflected by the public market on the first day of trading.

-Before and shortly after the 21st century, the initial IPO return in the field of artificial intelligence was not studied extensively other than linear classification.
+Before and shortly after the 21st century, the initial IPO return in the field of artificial intelligence was not studied extensively beyond linear classification.
 Since then, genetic algorithms to predict IPO underpricing were proposed by Luque, Quintana and Isasi in 2012.
 In the same year, Huang et al. proposed genetic-search model IPO first day return based on common financial metrics as data inputs.
 Artificial neural networks (ANN) and support vector machines (SVM) were also proposed later.
 Quintana, Saez and Isasi proposed an ensemble method, namely random forest, to predict IPO underpricing in 2017, and ensemble method has become a mainstream in studying the topic of IPO returns.
 In this study, we will explore other evolving and popular artificial intelligence algorithms, namely XGBoost of the ensemble method, to learn IPO data and predict the first day of IPO return.
 The investable universe of this study is IPO in Hong Kong stock market.

 Introduction

 Extreme Gradient Boosting, often known as “XGBoost”, is an emerging algorithm in machine learning for classification or regression.
 XGBoost, which is also an ensemble machine learning method, is powerful and efficient that a number of competition winning machine learning algorithms have been based on XGBoost.
-This study is motivated to apply XGBoost to learn first day IPO return in the Hong Kong Stock Exchange (SEHK).
+This study is motivated to apply XGBoost to learn first day IPO return in the Hong Kong Stock Exchange (SEHK), with reference to the repository at https://github.com/crownpku/hk_ipo_prediction (herein referred to as the “Crownpku Repo”).
+We will also compare XGBoost with another ensemble learning method, namely AdaBoost, which is a fundamental boosting algorithm.

 Input and Output

-A dataset of IPO stocks over the last three years with selected a number of select attributes is obtained from AAStocks.com, which is a leading Hong Kong financial market real-time data provider.
+A dataset of IPO stocks over the last three years with a number of select attributes is obtained from AAStocks.com, which is a leading Hong Kong financial market real-time data provider.
+We have tried to reproduce the same attributes as those in the Crownpku Repo, but AAStocks.com had reduced the amount of data to be provided and we could only obtain a subset of the attributes.
 Table 1 below provides the attributes which we selected from AAStocks.com and employed for our XGBoost model.